shofiqtest/shofiqtest/README.md

 ### Hi there, I'm [Shofiq!](https://github.com/shofiqtest/shofiq.github-oi)👋

-I'm a software test engineer who is passionate about in quality assurance and general software development, accurately identifying all problems and bugs quickly and effectively.
+I'm a ssoftware test developer who is passionate about in quality assurance and general software development, accurately identifying all problems and bugs quickly and effectively.

 Here are some ideas to get you started: